bolianchen/coursera-princeton-algorithms/interview_questions/balanced_search_trees/balanced_search_trees.md

 * Append an item to the end of the queue.
 * Remove an item from the front of the queue.
 * Return the ith item in the queue.

+For the above four except for the last specification: use a red-black BST to store data use the order of the data added as the key and data itself as value use an array-based list to maintain the indices of the data currently in the BST

-* Remove the ith item from the queue.11
+* Remove the ith item from the queue.
+==> this item is the most difficult one to meet in logarithmic time

 ### *my answer*